ExeioS33/pg-database-comparator/README.md

 ## Notes
-Based on the actual configs, it is needed to add the databases credentiels in the *.pgpass* file to avoid password prompting everytime and to ensure some security best practices.
+Based on the actual configs, it is needed to add the databases credentials in the *.pgpass* file to avoid password prompting everytime and to ensure some security best practices.

 e.g :
 - On Unix/Linux/MacOS: ~/.pgpass + chmod 600 ~/.pgpass